litian96/FedProx/README.md

 bash run_fedprox.sh synthetic_1_1 0.9 1 | tee synthetic_1_1/fedprox_drop0.9_mu1
 ```

-And the accuracy, loss and dissimilarity information will be saved in the log files.
+And the test accuracy, training loss, and dissimilarity numbers will be saved in the log files.

 (3) After you collect logs for all the 5 datasets in Figure 1 (synthetic, mnist, femnist, shakespeare, sent140) (the log directories should be `[synthetic_1_1, mnist, femnist, shakespeare, sent140]`), run: